saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 Like I said, images being converted to PDF files seemed pretty interesting to me, especially by taking a look at it and seeing the names of the two images inside the resulting file.

-At this point HTMLi to SSRF came to my mind, it's not a surprise to anyone that follows me on twitter/X for a while that I love hunting for those but in this case it wasn't that easy <b>at first</b>.
-I tried a lot of tricks targeting the name of the files to get the HTML injection but what I tried didn't work, I steped back a little bit and realized I hadn't checked the PDF metadata, classic mistake.
+At this point HTMLi to SSRF came to my mind, it's not a surprise to anyone that follows me on Twitter/X for a while that I love hunting for those but in this case it wasn't that easy <b>at first</b>.
+I tried a lot of tricks targeting the name of the files to get the HTML injection but what I tried didn't work, I stepped back a little bit and realized I hadn't checked the PDF metadata, classic mistake.

 By looking at the metadata some interesting strings caught me off a bit.
 Take a look:

 <img src="/itext.png" alt="pdf metadata" width="800" height="300" />

-Java, itext, some guy named paulo and some weird looking domain...
+Java, iText, some guy named Paulo and some weird looking domain...
 Alright, being serious we have a lot of interesting bits here:

 <b>pdftk-java 3.2.2</b>, an old Java port version of PDFtk, a toolkit for working with PDF files.